Teaching staff: prof. dr. K. (Klaas) Spronk (PThU) and prof. dr. J.K. (Jürgen) Zangenberg (UL).

-This ongoing seminar meets monthly and offers a forum to present and discuss the PhD research projects of the participants.
+Course description: This ongoing seminar meets monthly and offers a forum to present and discuss the ReMA or PhD research projects of the participants.
 One part of each session is devoted to the discussion of work-in-progress.
-In the second part there is room for both theoretical/methodological reflection (e.g. discussing key articles) and all practicalities of doing PhD research: mastering of sources, writing style, time management, etc. Last but certainly not least: the PhD seminar Biblical Studies is a place where PhD candidates can share their experiences and support each other, for example during the coffee break, or in the ‘third half’ (lunch afterwards).
+In the second part there is room for both theoretical/methodological reflection (e.g. discussing key articles) and all practicalities of doing ReMA or PhD research: mastering of sources, writing style, time management, etc. Last but certainly not least: the Research Seminar is a place where ReMA students and PhD candidates can share their experiences and support each other, for example during the coffee break, or in the ‘third half’ (lunch afterwards).

-The course aims at supporting the participants during their PhD-work by introducing them to the current theoretical and methodological debate and by developing their dissertation skills through dialogue and workshops.
+Course objectives: The course aims at supporting the participants during their PhD work by introducing them to the current theoretical and methodological debate and by developing their dissertation skills through dialogue and workshops.

 Required reading: Research papers of participants, selected readings concerning theory and methodology.

-Course-specific Admission requirements: The seminars are open to PhD candidates and research master students in Biblical Studies (including Early Christianity).
-In some cases, research-oriented students from other master programmes may also be admitted.
+Course-specific admission requirements: The seminars are open to PhD candidates and ReMA students in Biblical Studies (including Early Christianity).